ForestAdmin/documentation/README.md

 For Ruby-on-Rails projects, this is still the latest documentation of agents `forest_liana`, so read on.
 {% endhint %}

-{% hint style="warning" %}
+{% hint style="alert" %}
 But this is also the documentation of agents that will soon reach end-of-support.
-Check your agent version and read on or switch to the right documentation:
+Check your agent type and version and read on or switch to the right documentation:
-- `forest-express-sequelize` v9 is replaced by `@forestadmin/agent` v1 -> [new documentation](https://docs.forestadmin.com/developer-guide-agents-nodejs/)
+- `forest-express-sequelize` v9 is replaced by [`@forestadmin/agent`](https://docs.forestadmin.com/developer-guide-agents-nodejs/) v1
-- `forest-express-mongoose` v9 is replaced by `@forestadmin/agent` v1 -> [new documentation](https://docs.forestadmin.com/developer-guide-agents-nodejs/)
+- `forest-express-mongoose` v9 is replaced by [`@forestadmin/agent`](https://docs.forestadmin.com/developer-guide-agents-nodejs/) v1
-- `django-forestadmin` v1 is replaced by `forestadmin-agent-django` v1 -> [new documentation](https://docs.forestadmin.com/developer-guide-agents-python)
+- `django-forestadmin` v1 is replaced by [`forestadmin-agent-django`](https://docs.forestadmin.com/developer-guide-agents-python) v1
-- `forestadmin/laravel-forestadmin` v1 is replaced by `forestadmin/laravel-forestadmin` v3 -> [new documentation](https://docs.forestadmin.com/developer-guide-agents-php)
+- `forestadmin/laravel-forestadmin` v1 is replaced by [`forestadmin/laravel-forestadmin`](https://docs.forestadmin.com/developer-guide-agents-php) v3
 {% endhint %}

 # Forest Admin